 Jeanine Gordon, Content Strategist & Managing Editor, @ Article-Writing.co

 So, you’re posting content on your recruiting agency’s blog, but you’re getting very few reads with readers spending very little time on your site.
 What’s a recruiter to do?
-Stop wasting your time writing content that no one cares about.
+Stop wasting your time writing marketing content for recruitment agencies that no one cares about.
 To stand apart and get those clicks, and ultimately, the clients you crave, it’s time to ditch your bland content and boring topics and get sexy.

 What is Sexy Content?

-Look, some content is just straight up boring.
+Look, some marketing content for recruitment agencies is just straight up boring.
 Some pieces are informative, sure, but they can also be extremely dry.
 We’re talking about the content that’s been there, done that and which we’ve all read a hundred times, like “Job Interview Questions to Ask Candidates.”
 Those pieces are useful, but they just lack that ooh-la-la factor that makes good content stick.
 Creating sticky content isn’t always easy, especially if you’re not a professional writer.

 Sexy content is essentially writing on topics that everyone’s talking about, or that they want to know about.
 It’s the stuff that gets shared across social media, gets discussed around the water cooler, and has that viral vibe.
 Makes sense, right?
 It seems easy to do if you’re writing about celebrity breakups but it’s a lot tougher when you’re talking about your staffing agency.